Siddhant-Rawat/Siddhant-Rawat-Ecommerce/README.md

 # Siddhant-Rawat-Ecommerce
-An Ecommerce application build using React.js.
+An Ecommerce application built using React.js.

 Website is responsive for Mobile Devices.